RAG Configuration Guide

 [!NOTE] When experimenting with different

-models,providersandvector_dbs, you might need to manually unregister the old ones with the Llama Stack client CLI (e.g.llama-stack-client vector_dbs list)
+models,providersandvector_dbs, you might need to manually unregister the old ones via the CLI.

 Azure OpenAI